Collateral Descriptions Are Tricky! It’s Hard to be Specific without Being Too Specific. Does Your UCC Sufficiently Comply with Article 9?

 “What?
 It doesn’t have to be perfect?”

-Gosh, it’s tough when speaking in terms of perfection (remember our Perfectly Imperfect post?).
+Gosh, it’s tough when speaking in terms of perfection.
 So, I’m calling on author Francis Buckley, Jr. to help me out –

 “Fortunately, the policy behind the law governing secured transactions under the UCC explains financing statements are meant to simply provide notice of the transaction and give enough information to subsequent potential creditors that the debtor’s property may be covered by a prior creditor’s security interest.
 Essentially, a financing statement is meant to provide a starting point in a subsequent creditor’s due diligence process, not the conclusion.”